 We completed the minimum requirement of our public offering on July 28, 2014.
 We used the remaining net proceeds of this offering, after the repayment of a portion of our working capital loans, for general working capital purposes.
 We will need to raise additional capital to carry out our business plan.
 We believe that our additional capital needs will be approximately \$75,000 over the next 12 months to fully carry out our business plan.
-We expect to raise these additional funds through the issuance of debt obligations; however, there can be no assurance that we will be able to raise additional capital that the terms will be acceptable to us.
+We expect to raise these additional funds through the issuance of debt obligations; however, there can be no assurance that we will be able to raise additional capital or if we are able to raise additional capital that the terms will be acceptable to us.
 We do not currently have any agreements or understandings with any potential financing sources, other than Washington Capital Advisors, and we have not identified any other potential lenders to provide capital.